Carmentis/carmentis-docs-source/docs/how-to/deploy-node.md

 />

-**Create the `docker-compose.yml` file:** This file describes the containers that will be launched by Docker to run the node.
+**Create the `docker-compose.yml` file:** This file describes the containers that Docker will launch to run the node.
 You can find below the `docker-compose.yml` file that we use to deploy our node.
+In our infrastructure, we delegate the TLS certificates management and renewal to [Caddyserver](https://caddyserver.com).
+Since other reverse proxy servers can be used, we let you with two deployment options: With and without Caddy.
+Not that if you choose to not use Caddy, you might need to adapt the `docker-compose.yml` file to fit your context.
+Whatever your choice is, *we are not responsible for any misconfiguration of your node!*
+We encourage to read the [official Docker documentation](https://docs.docker.com/compose/) to understand how to use the `docker-compose.yml` file but also to read the [security considerations](#security-considerations) section.

 <Tabs>
   <TabItem value="with-caddy" label="With caddy" default>
+    To set up the node with Caddy, you have to create the `docker-compose.yml` and `Caddyfile` files.

     <RemoteCodeBlock url="https://raw.githubusercontent.com/Carmentis/architectures/refs/heads/main/node/docker-compose-with-caddy.yml" title="docker-compose.yml" language="yml" />